PROSA-Project/prosa/doc/guidelines.md

 ## Stating Dependencies with `Require Import` and `Require Export`

-1. Prefer `Require Export full.path.to.module.that.you.want` over `From full.path.to.module.that.you Require Export want` because (as of Coq 8.10) the latter is brittle w.r.t. the "auto-magic" module finding heuristics employed by Coq (see also: Coq issues [9080](https://github.com/coq/coq/issues/9080), [9839](https://github.com/coq/coq/issues/9839), and [11124](https://github.com/coq/coq/issues/11124)).
+1. Prefer `Require Export full.path.to.module.that.you.want` over `From full.path.to.module.that.you Require Export want` because the latter can be brittle with automatic module-finding heuristics (see issues [9080](https://github.com/coq/coq/issues/9080), [9839](https://github.com/coq/coq/issues/9839), and [11124](https://github.com/coq/coq/issues/11124)).
 Exception to this rule: ssreflect and other standard library imports.
 2. Avoid repetitive, lengthy blocks of `Require Import` statements at the beginning of files through the judicious use of `Require Export`.
 4. Always require external libraries first, i.e., *before* stating any Prosa-internal dependencies.
 This way, an addition in external libraries